Looking for the best archaeological sites in Bangladesh?

-Somapuri Mahabhihara in Paharpur. ©Photo Credit: Raw Hasan
+Somapuri Mahabhihara in Paharpur. © Photo Credit: Karen Fraser.

-In the north-western part of Bangladesh, there is a tiny little place called Paharpur, which holds the most impressive archeological site in Bangladesh called Somapuri Mahabhihara, a UNESCO world heritage site.
-It was the second-largest Buddhist monastery south of Himalayas on the 8th century.
-On its prime time, monks from all over the world used to come here for higher education.
+In the north-western part of Bangladesh, there is a tiny little place called Paharpur, which holds the most impressive archeological site in Bangladesh called Somapura Mahavihara (Sompur Bihar), a UNESCO world heritage site.
+It was the second-largest Buddhist monastery south of the Himalayas in the 8th century.
+In its prime time, monks from all over the world used to come here for higher education.
 It was one of the best Buddhist monasteries in the world at that time.
-Somapuri Mahabhihara comes as number one on our list of the best archaeological sites in Bangladesh.
+Somapura Mahavihara (Sompur Bihar) comes as number one on our list of the best archaeological sites in Bangladesh.

-Check out our archaeological tour packages to visit this impressive archaeological site.
+Check out our archaeological tour packages in Bangladesh to visit this impressive archaeological site.

-Check out our archaeological tour packages to visit the temple village of Puthia.
+Check out our archaeological tour packages in Bangladesh to visit the temple village of Puthia.

 Check out our archaeological tour packages to visit the remaining of this ancient city.